 Buying a home – what you need to know

 There is more to buying a house than just the exchange of money.
 Buying a home for the first time can be a learning journey.
 There are terms to understand, strategies to grasp and sometimes even skills to learn.
 Many individuals save for years if not decades to be able to purchase a home.
 In that time, they would have figured out the design of the house, the number of rooms and even the location.
-For others, this may not always be the case and it becomes imperative that consumers know all there is to know before placing a deposit or a down payment.
+For others, this may not always be the case and it becomes imperative that consumers understand the different aspects in buying a house before placing a deposit or a down payment.
 Many consumers may be listing their new year’s resolution as finally purchasing their first home.
 When consumers do decide to purchase a home, most likely they will have to deal with a real estate agent.
 It is also becoming common for consumers to even utilize the services offered by real estate agents to look for an appropriate home.
 For this reason, consumers must choose the right agent and ask the right questions when dealing with agents.

 The home buying checklist

 On the same note, when shortlisting houses you are interested in purchasing, you must know what are some of the things to consider.
 The following are some of the top criteria’s/tips to consider:

 • Take stock of your personal finances – one of the first steps to consider before purchasing a home is to gauge your personal finances and whether you can afford the home you intend to purchase.
 It is always a good idea to review credit history.
 The better your credit history, the more likely you are to receive a good interest rate on your mortgage loan.
 Lenders will use your credit reports and scores as important factors in determining whether you qualify for a loan.
 If you have a bad credit history, you may have trouble qualifying for a loan.